gabero/Programming1_2018-2019/README.md

 ### Calculator

-The purpose of this application was to take any word and convert it into PigLatin.
-It took all rules into excepetion for PigLatin rules such as, when it starts with a vowel it does not move the vowel to the end and add -ay.
+The purpose of this project was for me to amake a calculator using multiple classes.

 + [Code](https://github.com/gabero/Programming1_2018-2019/blob/master/Calculator/Calc)
 + [Code](https://github.com/gabero/Programming1_2018-2019/blob/master/Calculator/button)